Caceresenzo/42/wip/darkly/bad form validation/Ressources/README.md

 ## Possible Fix

-- Do not include the comments?
+- Do a server-side validation on inputs.